rnittaBadCommit/rynitta_42tokyo/ft_printf/README.md

 ## Algorithm and Data Structure
-I used static variable for managing a buffer for characters to print.
-It is because we can reduce the number of write system call.
+I used static variable for managing a buffer for characters to print, because we can reduce the number of write system call.